Alexander M. Beatty: 1862

 In the spring of 1862, on March 10, Beattie went with his regiment down the river to Alexandria..
 After almost a fortnight, he boarded a transport with his company on Sunday March 23, and arrived down the Chesapeake Bay at Fortress Monroe the next day..
 On the peninsula, in April, his brigade was incorporated into the Army of the Potomac (AoP) as the 2nd Brigade, 2nd Division, VI Corps, commanded by Maj.
 Gen. William B. Franklin and took part in Maj.
 Gen. George B. McClellan's Peninsula Campaign.

-Beattie first saw action in the Battle at Lee's Mill on April 16, 1862, when McCellan had Smith send a force to seize and occupy Garrow Ridge at Lee's Mill, overlooking Dam No. 1 on the Warwick River to prevent the Rebels from conducting further work on a fort they were building at the river's edge.
+Beattie first saw action in the Battle at Lee's Mill on April 16, 1862, when McClellan had Smith send a force to seize and occupy Garrow Ridge at Lee's Mill, overlooking Dam No. 1 on the Warwick River to prevent the Rebels from conducting further work on a fort they were building at the river's edge.
 Beattie and Company I, along with five other 3rd Vermont companies and three other regiments advanced to the stone walls along the river and opened fire on Rebel artillery across the creek rapidly driving them off and suppressing the return musketry from rifle pits held by the 15th North Carolina.
 At 3:00 p.m., 192 men from companies D, F, E, and K dashed across the river and captured the rifle pits.
 Despite prior promises, no reinforcements followed and the four companies and their compatriots along the stone walls across the river watched anxiously as Confederate forces gathered.
 When the inevitable counterattack struck thirty minutes later these men were driven back across the river with great losses.
 While Beattie and Company I were unscathed in the action, the small force that crossed suffered 92 casualties.
 (Note: The debacle was received coolly in Vermont, and Smith faced a severe criticism for his failure that led to an investigation by a Vermont senator.)